-6.2.1 Lessons for the practice of estimating reserve demands
+6.4 Lessons for the estimation of reserve demands

-We draw two conclusions from the quantitative-theoretic and the reduced-form estimations in this section.
-In Appendix E we show that these conclusions generalize to a wider range of reduced-form estimation strategies.
+We draw two conclusions from comparing the quantitative-theoretic and the reduced-form estimations.
+In Appendix G we show these conclusions generalize to other reduced-form estimation strategies, including a version of the semi-log specification with the controls proposed by López-Salido and Vissing-Jorgensen (2023), as well as variants of the logistic NLS estimation.

-First, our theory identifies a set of structural "shifters" of the aggregate demand relationship that can help with the identification problems that pervade all reduced-form econometric estimations of the aggregate demand for reserves.
-For example, the theoretical counterfactuals in Section 6.1 show that the set of shifters include: the widths of the spreads between the administered policy rates; the parameters that regulate the trading frequencies and bargaining powers of the different types of fed funds participants; the bank-level idiosyncratic payment-shock processes; and balance-sheet borrowing costs induced by regulation.
+First, our theory identifies a set of structural "shifters" of the aggregate demand relationship that can help with the identification problems that pervade reduced-form econometric estimations of the aggregate demand for reserves.
+For example, the theoretical counterfactuals in Section 6.2 show that the set of shifters include: the widths of the spreads between the administered policy rates; the parameters that regulate the trading frequencies and bargaining powers of the different types of fed funds participants; the bank-level idiosyncratic payment-shock processes; and balance-sheet borrowing costs induced by regulation.